 If you have the chance, (and a 4×4 vehicle), I recommend staying at a finca (farm), to get a full Costa Rican experience.

 Our Airbnb had sheep, cows & horses.
-We got to spend time feeding the sheep with bananas from their trees and hanging out with the horses while they bathed the cows.
+We got to spend time feeding the sheep with bananas from their trees, hanging out with the horses and watching the cows get bathed.
 It was amazing!!

 Our Airbnb/farm was well maintained with many fruits & vegetables that they graciously shared with us (even coffee plants)!